MileHacker Logo

 Health & Safety Considerations

 Japan is renowned for its high standards of public safety and healthcare.
-Kobe, like other Japanese cities, maintains very high safety, however awareness of medical recommendations and emergency procedures is always wise.
+Kobe, like other Japanese cities, maintains very high safety, however awareness of health recommendations and emergency procedures is always a good idea.

 Health Guidelines